Azure/azure-sdk-for-go/sdk/resourcemanager/cosmos/armcosmos/README.md

 ## Client Factory

-Azure Cosmos DB modules consist of one or more clients.
+Azure Cosmos DB module consists of one or more clients.
 We provide a client factory which could be used to create any client in this module.

 ```go
 clientFactory, err := armcosmos.NewClientFactory(<subscription ID>, cred, nil)